michael2012z/BitBible/markdown/Etheridge/files/2Cor.md

 4. lest, if the Makedunoyee should come with me, and find you not ready, we be shamed-that I may not say, you be shamed-of the boasting which we have boasted.

-5. For this cause I have been careful to entreat of these brethren to go before to you, to make ready that blessing of which you have caused to be heard before; that it may be prepared, so as that it may beconsidered as a blessing,and not asthe reluctant contribution of avarice.
+5. For this cause I have been careful to entreat of these brethren to go before to you, to make ready that blessing of which you have caused to be heard before; that it may be prepared, so as that it may be

-6. But thisremember, He who soweth with scantiness, with scantiness also reapeth; and he who soweth with blessing, with blessing also shall reap.
+6. But this

 7. Every man as he hath in his mind: not as of vexation or as of constraint; for a cheerful giver the Lord loveth.